Support group explores support for popular event

-The fifth annual Harvest Supper is Sept.
-22, the Thursday before the Ole Miss Rebels’ SEC football game with the Georgia Bulldogs.
+The fifth annual Harvest Supper is October 12, 2017 — the Thursday before the Ole Miss Rebels’ SEC football game with the Vanderbilt Commodores.

 “This extraordinary event inspires us as a staff, and fosters an invaluable degree of good will for the museum and its historic houses – for which we are immensely grateful.”